 What Are Crypto Wallets?

 A crypto wallet is a digital tool that allows users to store, send, and receive cryptocurrencies securely.
-Wallets come in two main types: hot wallets, which are connected to the internet, and cold wallets, which remain offline for added security.
-Hot wallets like MetaMask and Trust Wallet are preferred for convenience, while cold wallets such as Ledger or Trezor cater to long-term storage.
+Wallets come in two main types: hot wallets, which are connected to the internet for easy access, and cold wallets, which are kept offline for maximum security.
+For everyday transactions and convenience, I would suggest using hot wallets like MetaMask or Trust Wallet.
+But for long-term holdings, you might prefer the peace of mind that comes with cold wallets like Ledger.

 1. MetaMask